robertoabraham/AST2040/README.md

 ### Step 1.
 Activate Anaconda

-I'm relying on Anaconda to provide most of the stuff I need, and it's generally been installed in the astroconda virtual environment.
-So the first thing you need to do is log in as a user and activate the astroconda virtual environment:
+I'm relying on Anaconda to provide most of the stuff I need, so the first thing to do is to activate the astroconda virtual environment:

 ```
 source activate astroconda